ty2520/HW2/HW2.md

 and “cigarette_butts.”
 Professor Trash Wheel collected 216.26 tons of trash.
 Furthermore, Gwynnda collected 16,300 cigarette butts during July 2021.
-This combined dataset serves as a comprehensive record of the environmental impact and cleanup efforts of these dedicated entities. \# Question 3
+This combined dataset serves as a comprehensive record of the environmental impact and cleanup efforts of these dedicated entities.

+# Question 3

+Ensure that sex and APOE4 carrier status are appropriate encoded (i.e. not numeric), and remove any participants who do not meet the stated inclusion criteria (i.e. no MCI at baseline).

 ``` r
 baseline_data = read_csv("~/Desktop/P8105/HW2/data_mci/MCI_baseline.csv", skip = 1, na = ".") |>